Go Style Guide in Vald

 Code Formatting and Naming Convention

 Code formatting and naming conventions affect coding readability and maintainability.
 Every developer has a different coding style.
 Luckily Go provides tools to format source code and check for potential issues in the source code.
-We recommend using golines, gofumpt, and goimports to format the source code in Vald and golangci-lint with the --enable-all option.
+We recommend using golines, gofumpt, and goimports and crlfmt to format the source code in Vald and golangci-lint with the --enable-all option.
 We suggest everyone install the plugin for your editor to format the code once you edit the code automatically and use make format/go command if you want to format the source code manually.

 But having tools to format source code does not mean you do not need to care about the formatting of the code, for example: